Skip to main content

 Hops have been used by humans for a long time.
 This herbal remedy is also suitable for dogs.
 However, it does not have a strong effect.
 It is best administered as a supportive measure while counteracting the cause of the anxiety.

-Lavender has an anxiolytic effect on dogs.
-Not only the fresh scent, but also the intake as a dietary supplement is helpful in stressful situations.
+Lavender has an anxiolytic effect on dogs. the fresh scent and the intake as a dietary supplement is helpful in stressful situations.
 One-off stressful situations - such as noise on New Year's Eve or birthdays - are wonderfully prevented.
 Lavender is best administered to your pet as a tincture.

 St. John's wort is used as a last resort before taking chemical medication.
-However, the herb not only has a mood-lifting and anxiety-relieving effect on humans - but also on our dogs.
+However, the herb has a mood-lifting and anxiety-relieving effect on humans - and on our dogs.

 Pharmaceutical tranquilizers for dogs are usually prescribed by a doctor.
 In common stress situations, it is best not to resort to them straight away.